Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Randomized Selection

 \subsection{Details for Periodic Blocks}

-Recall that a $(\delta,\rho)$-run is a substring of $S$ of length at least $\delta$ and with period length of at most $\rho$.
-We have seen in Sections~\ref{sec:randomSelection} and \ref{sec:ens_rand_whp} that when $S$ contains no $(\tau,\frac{\tau}{6})$-runs one can build a small partitioning set in a linear time.
-Now, we will show how to efficiently partition $S$ into two types of substrings, those with short periods and those which do not contain any large enough substring with short period.
+Recall that a $(d,\rho)$-run is a substring of $S$ of length at least $\delta$ with period length at most $\rho$ (see Definition~\ref{def:drho-run}).
+We have seen in Section~\ref{sec:randomSelection} and Section~\ref{sec:ens_rand_whp} that if $S$ contains no $(\tau,\frac{\tau}{6})$-runs one can build a small partitioning set in a linear time (in expectation or with high probability).
+Now, we will show how to partition $S$ efficiently into two types of substrings, those with short periods and those which do not contain any large enough substring with a short period.
 Later, we show that together with the techniques of Section~\ref{sec:randomSelection} a small $(2\tau,2\tau)$-partitioning set could be built easily.
-The same technique will also work for the combination with Section~\ref{sec:ens_rand_whp}, to receive a small $(2\tau,2\tau)$-partitioning set in $\O(n)$ time with high probability.
-Moreover, the technique we use will produce a forward synchronized partitioning-set to allow fast \SST{} construction.
+In summary, our technique works in the following manner: \begin{itemize} \item Scanning the text in intervals of size $\frac \tau 2$. \item Marking all intervals that could be a part of a $(\tau,\frac{\tau}{6})$-run. \item Verifying which intervals are actually contained in a $(\tau,\frac{\tau}{6})$-run. \item Inducing a partition of the text into $(\tau,\frac{\tau}{6})$-runs and substrings that do not contain any $(\tau,\frac{\tau}{6})$-run. \item Partitioning all substrings that do not contain any $(\tau,\frac{\tau}{6})$-run. \item Combining all the partitions to create a small $(2\tau,2\tau)$-partitioning set. \end{itemize} The same technique will also work for the combination with Section~\ref{sec:ens_rand_whp}, to get a small $(2\tau,2\tau)$-partitioning set in $\O(n)$ time with high probability.
+Moreover, the technique we use will produce a forward synchronized partitioning set to allow fast \SST{} construction.
 Notice that the choice of positions for the partitioning set in the non-periodic case is forward synchronized.
 This is a sub-result of Lemma~\ref{lem:rand_is_forward_sync}.

-\paragraph{Defining candidate intervals} We claim that for every $(\tau,\frac \tau 6)$-run there is an interval of size $\frac \tau 2$ that is fully contained in the run, and that this interval contains no other run.
-We use this claim to efficiently find all $(\tau,\frac \tau 6)$-runs.
+\paragraph{Defining candidate intervals.} We prove that for every $(\tau,\frac \tau 6)$-run there is an interval of size $\frac \tau 2$ that is fully contained in the run, and that this interval contains no other run.
+We use this fact to efficiently find all $(\tau,\frac \tau 6)$-runs.